 First notable change is the addition of Intel’s sixth generation Skylake processor.
 Dell is using the Core M series, and the Latitude 11 5000 will be offered with Skylake-based Core M3 or M5 processors, 4GB/8GB of RAM and up to 512GB SSD storage.
 The biggest connectivity change is the addition of USB Type-C port, which replaced the micro USB port that was present on previous devices.

-The Latitude 11 5000 2-in-1 will be available starting at $749, and once it gets released, and users have an opportunity to try it, we’ll be able to give you more details about this device, and whether it should be on your ‘2-in-1s to buy in 2016’ list, or not.
+The Latitude 11 5000 2-in-1 will be available at a price around $500, and once it gets released, and users have an opportunity to try it, we’ll be able to give you more details about this device, and whether it should be on your ‘2-in-1s to buy in 2016’ list, or not.